mjbots/moteus/docs/reference.md

   case, except that the control velocity is allowed to increase or decrease arbitrarily.

+NOTE: This is limited internally to be no more than `servo.max_velocity`.

 ## `servo.voltage_mode_control` ##

 When set to non-zero, the current control loop is not closed, and all